 All student vehicles must be registered with the university.
-Refer to the Student Handbook for additional information.
+Refer to the Campus Safety section of the ACU catalog for additional information.

 ADMISSION POLICIES AND PROCEDURES

 Application Procedure

 Applications must be completed online at apply.arizonachristian.edu.
 The application includes affirmations of faith and short-answer questions describing the student's relationship with Jesus Christ and his or her spiritual formation since accepting Jesus Christ.
 In addition to the application, the following items are required: